iterative/dvc.org/content/docs/command-reference/plots/index.md

 #### DVC template anchors

-- `<DVC_METRIC_DATA>` - the plot data from either CSV or JSON files is converted to a single JSON array and injected instead of this anchor.
+- `<DVC_METRIC_DATA>` - the plot data from any kind of metric files is converted to a single JSON array internally, and injected instead of this anchor.
 Two additional fields will be added: `index` and `rev` (explained above).

 - `<DVC_METRIC_TITLE>` - a title for the plot, that can be defined with the `--title` option of the `dvc plot` subcommands.